pslucas0212/Kode-Kloud-Linux-Package-Management/README.md

 For Red Hat -> /etc/yum.repos.d/redhat.repo
 You may need to create your on repo file /etc/yum.repos.d/nginx.rpm

-YUM depends on software repositories which act like a whares with hundres to thousands of packages.
-These can be installed locally or accessed remotely.
+YUM depends on software repositories which act as a wharehouse with hundres to thousands of packages.
+These can be installed locally or accessed remotely accessed via ftp, http or https.
 Information about repository is stored in a files under /etc/yum.repos.d
+Under the hood YUM uses RPM
-For Redhat OS you would find a file /etc/yum.repos.d/redhat.repo this repository file points to the Red hat Repos.
+For Redhat OS you would find a file /etc/yum.repos.d/redhat.repo this repository file points to the orricial Red hat Repos.
 You can add additional repos in the /etc/yum.repos.d if you need newer versions of the code.
+In case you don't want to make use of the repo.
+The official repo may not have the latest version of the repo you want to install or may not have the software that you would want to install.

 Yum sequence of installation
 1. Yum first runs a transcation check.
-If not installed in system checks for availabliity of installation package and it checks to see if any of the dependcies are already installed on the system.
+If the package is not installed in the system, YUM checks for availabliity of installation package and it checks to see if any of the dependcies are already installed on the system or needs to be upgraded
-2. It displays a transcation summary and prompts the user to continuer or stop
+2. Next YUM displays a transcation summary and prompts the user to continuer or stop.
+Type Y to continue or add -y to the command
-3. It then downloads packages to install on the system
+3. Next YUM downloads packages to install on the system

 YUM install example.